Search the Health Library

 In the OCD Collaborative Genetics Association Study (2007-2012), we and our collaborators at five other academic centers interviewed, and collected DNA samples from, 2000 individuals with OCD and their parents.
 We conducted a genome-wide association study to identify even smaller chromosomal regions associated with OCD.
 Our most significant finding was for a genetic marker on chromosome 9, near the protein tyrosine phosphatase receptor type D gene (PTPRD).
 This gene is involved in the differentiation of glutamatergic synapses (Molecular Psychiatry, 2015).

-Currently, in collaboration with Dr. David Goldstein’s laboratory at Columbia University, we are conducting exome sequencing on OCD-affected individuals and their unaffected parents, in order to indentify rare (de novo) genetic variants associated with OCD.
+Currently, in collaboration with Dr. David Goldstein’s laboratory at Columbia University, we are conducting exome sequencing on OCD-affected individuals and their unaffected parents, in order to identify rare (de novo) genetic variants associated with OCD.
 Our groups also are conducting whole genome sequencing of families with multiple-affected relatives, in order to identify rare genetic variants strongly predisposing to some types of OCD.

 In addition, we are using questionnaires and a computer-based task to explore uncertainty and decision-making in OCD and other disorders.